ByAnthony/world_heritage_list/README.md

 ```
 open index.html
 ```
-- Navigate to the page in your browser
+- Navigate to the page in your browser.